compressa-net/compressa/README.md

 Publishing to the Microsoft Store isn't straightforward at all.

-When we create a new MSIX file, the publishing profile (that is found in `Compressa.GUI\Properties\PublishProfiles`) must have its `SelfContained` value set to `true` and its `PublishAppxPackage` to `true`.
-The usable files including the MSIX file will be in the AppxPackageDir, and not in `PublishDir`!
+- When we create a new MSIX file, the publishing profile (that is found in `Compressa.GUI\Properties\PublishProfiles`) must have its `SelfContained` value set to `true` and its `PublishAppxPackage` to `true`.
+- The usable files including the MSIX file will be in the AppxPackageDir, and not in `PublishDir`!
+- If PublishReadyToRun is set to true, the process exists with an exception.